 Considering the urban features in proximity and the moderate traffic density at the scheme extent, it is considered unlikely that any terrestrial mammal species of conservation importance are associated with permanent habitat or resting places within the area of likely construction disturbance.
-Therefore, a field survey has been ruled out, and a desktop study has been deemed sufficient for this assessment.
+There is potential for mammal activity within adjacent fields, however it is unlikely that any permanent shelter features will be situated in close proximity to the A9.